tincerti/tincerti.github.io/_pages/about.md

 ---

 Welcome to my website!
-I am a PhD Candidate at Yale University in political economy.
+I am a PhD Candidate at Yale University conducting research in political economy.

 My research focuses on business influence in politics and the use politics for private gain.
 I am also interested in the use of data science tools and methods of causal inference in political economy research.
 My research has been published in the *American Political Science Review* and *British Journal of Political Science*, among other outlets.